NikolaCiric7117/CPE695FinalProject/README.md

     `catkin_make`
 4. If you installed all dependencies correctly, you shouldn’t get any errors.
-5. Change the file permissions to make it executable in /src fold if required:
+5. Change the file permissions to make it executable in /scripts folder if required:

-   `cd/navigation/scripts`
+   `cd/CPE695FinalProject/scripts`

     `ls`